Live in the LBC & Diamonds in the Rough: Production and release

 The Rev performs vocals on the tracks "Critical Acclaim", "Crossroads", "Flash of the Blade", "Almost Easy", "A Little Piece of Heaven" and "Afterlife".

 Live in the LBC & Diamonds in the Rough has been certified Platinum by the RIAA.
 On November 5, 2008, the CD/DVD combo was certified Gold, but has now reached Platinum by selling over 100,000 (Video Longform platinum) copies.

 In January 2020, Avenged Sevenfold released "Set Me Free", an unreleased song recorded during the Hail to the King recording sessions.
 They also announced that the song would be included in a remastered re-release of Live in the LBC & Diamonds in the Rough, expected to be released on March 6 and February 7, respectively.
 A limited edition clear vinyl of Diamonds in the Rough was also announced.

-Critical reception
+Reception

 The album received mixed to positive reviews upon release in 2008.
 Jim Kaz from IGN wrote "Avenged Sevenfold have proven that there is a way to successfully crossover and bend genres without alienating or insulting the base.
 With top-notch musicianship and a knack for pinching the best bits from different styles and eras, this is one band to keep pace with."
 Ultimate Guitar wrote "The CD feels very much like another fresh studio release if you haven't been exposed to the B-sides, while the DVD features a sound mix that is just as strong as if it was also recorded in the studio."